Although the perimeter firewall remains an important part of defense-in-depth security, the bulk of an organization's...

 Whitelisting can be implemented via the Windows AppLocker feature or through various third-party products.

-Unfortunately, there is no silver bullet security product that will guarantee endpoint security.
+Unfortunately, there is no silver bullet security product that will guarantee endpoint security and protect an enterprise against all threats.
 It is therefore important to practice defense in depth in endpoint security controls, using automated security configuration scanning tools, process whitelisting and other security mechanisms.